Religion in Antarctica: Notable buildings

-Out of nearly 90 stations in Antarctica, half are only used in summer months.
+Out of nearly 90 stations in Antarctica, half are only used in the summer months.
 Most research stations have a small meeting room dual-purposed for religious assemblies.
 Larger stations and communities use a separate room, often a makeshift steel container for religious purposes.

-The Chapel of the Snows was erected in 1956 as a Christian chapel used by several denominations, at McMurdo Station, Ross Island.
+The Chapel of the Snows was erected in 1956 as a Christian chapel used by several denominations at McMurdo Station, Ross Island.
 The Chapel offers various Protestant and Catholic services, but also allows for meetings of other religions, such as Latter-day Saints, Baháʼís and Buddhists and is used as well for secular groups (e.g. Alcoholics Anonymous).
 The chapel had been rebuilt after a fire in 1978 and was reconsecrated in 1989.

 Catholic sites

 The majority of Catholic Antarctic sites exist due to the Argentine presence on the Continent.
-The Worldwide Antarctic Program proposes building a Catholic chapel at Mario Zucchelli Station, Terra Nova Bay, Antarctica; while the first Catholic chapel (named after Saint Francis of Assisi) was built in 1976 at the Argentine Esperanza Base.
+The Worldwide Antarctic Program proposes building a Catholic chapel at Mario Zucchelli Station, Terra Nova Bay, Antarctica, while the first Catholic chapel (named after Saint Francis of Assisi) was built in 1976 at the Argentine Esperanza Base.
 The Chapel of Our Lady of the Snows is at the Argentine Belgrano II Base at Coats Land.
 It is a permanent Catholic chapel made entirely of ice.

 Further dedicated religious buildings are the Chapel of Santisima Virgen de Lujan, Antarctica, a Catholic chapel at Marambio Base, Seymour Island, San Francisco de Asis Chapel, a Catholic chapel at Esperanza Base, Antarctic Peninsula and Santa Maria Reina de la Paz Church, a Catholic church at the Villa Las Estrellas, South Shetland Islands.
 Santa María Reina de la Paz is a repurposed container allowing for 36 persons to convene.

 There is a small Catholic shrine near McMurdo Station called "Our Lady of the Snows".
 Popularly known as "Roll Cage Mary", the shrine was dedicated to a United States Navy Seabee who was killed during the construction of the station.
 It has been maintained by Carmelite nuns in New Zealand.